Gabriel Moreno Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.2 K/9, the seventh-best in the league.
+- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in the league.

-- The Astros have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Astros' 3.97 team ERA ranks eighth among all MLB pitching staffs.

+- Astros pitchers combine to give up 201 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- In his most recent appearance on Saturday, the right-hander threw five innings against the Kansas City Royals, allowing two earned runs while surrendering seven hits.
+- In his last appearance on Tuesday against the Seattle Mariners, the righty tossed eight innings, allowing one earned run while surrendering three hits.

-- In 24 games this season, the 28-year-old has a 3.83 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.
+- The 40-year-old has an ERA of 3.32, with 8 strikeouts per nine innings, in 26 games this season.
+Opponents are hitting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.